 One pound (0.45 kg) of fat uses just a handful of calories to maintain itself each day.
 A pound of muscle, however, is far more ‘energy-hungry’ requiring approximately 45 calories a day.
 So, replace two pounds of fat with two pounds of muscle and you’ll actually be burning 90 more calories every day, even when you’re not exercising.

 Strong muscles have more tone and are denser than untrained ones, too, so even though you may not weigh less on the scales, you’ll look and feel trimmer.
 Another important benefit of resistance training is that it can help to stave off osteoporosis, because the action of muscle pulling on bone stimulates bone to get stronger.

 Working out for better strength

-You can perform resistance work with just your own body weight as resistance, use tubing and elasticated ‘resistance’ bands, hand weights, medicine balls, Swiss balls… To make significant strength gains (and sculpt and tone muscles), you’ll need to work with weights two to three times a week, and increase the amount of weight you lift as soon as it becomes comfortable.
+You can perform effective resistance work with just your own bodyweight as resistance, use tubing and elasticated ‘resistance’ bands, hand weights, medicine balls, Swiss balls.
+To make significant strength gains (and sculpt and tone muscles), you’ll need to work with weights two to three times a week, and increase the amount of weight you lift as soon as it becomes comfortable.
 Muscles only get stronger when you make them do something that is tougher than what they are accustomed to.
-(That’s why doing endless repetitions with a couple of cans of baked beans won’t work!)

 Suppleness through stretching